Join the WNBA or Renew Your Membership

 Click on the name of the chapter you are interested joining.
 Each chapter has its own membership information, forms, and fees.

-Network membership is open to individuals who do not live in, or within easy commuting distance to, one of our chapter cities.
+Network membership is a virtual chapter open to individuals who do not live in, or within easy commuting distance to, one of our chapter cities.
 Network members enjoy all the benefits of membership.
-Dues are $40 per year.
 More information.

 How to Renew Your Membership